Alpaka-boop/Alpaka-boop/README.md

 # Hello, I'm Sergey 👋

 I'm a curious student with a keen interest in programming.
 Welcome to my GitHub profile!
-Here, you'll find a collection of my projects, contributions and explorations.
+Here, you'll find a collection of my projects.

 ## About Me